 Most of us won’t get close enough to Mount Everest to look at it, let alone climb it.
 But the metaphor is useful for startup product teams who are summiting new peaks.
 Just remember that your customers are part of the expedition too.
 As Rajen reminded us, “Your customers are buying into a journey, they want to know where you’re going and not just where you are now.”

-If you want to learn more about Neal Mueller’s adventures, you can ask him yourself: Shape Security is hiring.
+If you want to learn more about Neal Mueller’s adventures, visit his adventure website.
 (Oh, and have him tell you about that time he rowed across the Arctic Circle…)